 The course set by Waksdale may quickly become a trend within Ontario.
 Following the Court of Appeal’s decision, there was speculation that the unique facts in Waksdale could limit its future application.
 Now, as courts continue to outline the circumstances in which contractual termination clauses are found to violate the Employment Standards Act, it will be increasingly difficult to argue a disputed contract is valid.
 Employers should have their employment contracts reviewed to ensure they have mitigated their risk for litigation, and employees presented with a termination notice should seek legal advice.

 Navigating the termination of an employee is more complicated than it appears.
-To manage risk and avoid costly litigation, contact GLG LLP in Toronto for experienced and strategic advice for your business planning and employment law solutions.
+To manage risk and avoid costly litigation, contact GLG LLP litigation lawyer in Toronto for experienced and strategic advice for your business planning and employment law solutions.
 During this period of economic uncertainty, it is crucial that employers are up to date on their obligations.
 Our lawyers can be reached at 416-272-7557 or contact us online to learn how we can help.